FreneticFurry/VRChat-Udon-Anti-Cheat-System/FAC Rewrite README.md

 3. anti seat cheating (done)
 4. anti block invis (done)
 5. anti out of bounds (done)
-6. anti respawning (done - trudolph's feature request)
+6. anti respawning (done - Trudolph's feature request)
 7. anti Mirror's & Camera cheating (done)

 - planned features roadmap - subject to change: things can be added or removed at any time, its just current thoughts and idea's on what to prevent or at least attempt to prevent

-8. mark client users as cheating remotely like in PD2 (in progess, will be a Experimental addon for FAC, use at your own risk and ensure that you set it up correctly as that is very important. - Vector Lotus's Feature request)
+8. mark client users as cheating remotely like in PD2 (in progress, will be a Experimental addon for FAC, use at your own risk and ensure that you set it up correctly as that is very important. - Vector Lotus's Feature request)
 9. anti ovr advanced/ gogo loco (in progress - slightly done)
 10. tool/ interaction verification (planned)
 11. anti avatar overlay esp cheating (planned)